pijar2000/cold_email/README.md

         Click Create
         Google will provide a 16-character code (e.g., abcd efgh ijkl mnop)
 - List your database of company email and company name
+- Change your introduction for your body email
 - Go crazy